Indonesian ferry fire: Death toll lowered to three as baby survives lungs filled with seawater

 By continuing you agree to our Terms and Privacy Policy.

-The rescue operation included assistance from local fishermen, who saved some survivors wearing life jackets as they were drifting to nearby islands in the choppy waters.
+The crews pulled many people from the sea and took them to nearby islands, and local fishermen also saved some survivors wearing life jackets as they were drifting in the choppy waters.

 Indonesia is an archipelago of more than 17,000 islands where ferries are a common method of travel.